Citroën GS: GS production abroad

+All three body-styles, GS and GSA versions and a mix thereof were built in Cakung in East Jakarta, Indonesia by PT Alun Indah.
+Indonesian production continued until at least 1990.
+Many Indonesian cars were fitted with the twin-headlight assembly typically seen on Grande Exportation (GE) cars.
+These modified and reinforced models were fitted with various improvements to deal with warm climates, dust, unpaved roads, and other conditions which would be encountered in French overseas departments and other markets in the developing world.

 Renowned moped manufacturer Tomos in Yugoslavia (now Slovenia) also assembled the GS saloon at their plant in Koper.
 In 1973 a new company, Cimos, was formed by Citroën, Iskra, and Tomos and they took over production.
 Like the Indonesian models, Cimos sometimes used the twin-headlight fixtures developed for export markets on their GSs (although never on the well-equipped Pallas model).
 Slovenian GSs were commonly finished in "campus beige" color.
 The GSA was called the GA in Yugoslavia.

 GSA in East Germany

 Between 1979 and 1983, around 5,500 were exported to East Germany making it one of the few western cars in the country.
-Erich Honecker, the East German party leader, maintained a fleet of the larger CX model and several Volvos.
+Erich Honecker, the East German party leader, also maintained a fleet of the larger CX model (as well as several Volvos).